googleapis/google-cloud-java/java-bigqueryreservation/README.md

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Cloud BigQuery Reservations [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Cloud BigQuery Reservation [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Google Cloud BigQuery Reservations.
+You will need to [enable billing][enable-billing] to use Google Cloud BigQuery Reservation.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-cloud-bigqueryreservations` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-bigqueryreservations` as a dependency in your code.
+You'll need to obtain the `google-cloud-bigqueryreservation` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-bigqueryreservation` as a dependency in your code.

-## About Cloud BigQuery Reservations
+## About Cloud BigQuery Reservation

-[Cloud BigQuery Reservations][product-docs] is about
+[Cloud BigQuery Reservation][product-docs] allows users to manage their flat-rate BigQuery reservations.

-See the [Cloud BigQuery Reservations client library docs][javadocs] to learn how to use this Cloud BigQuery Reservations Client Library.
+See the [Cloud BigQuery Reservation client library docs][javadocs] to learn how to use this Cloud BigQuery Reservation Client Library.